TugboatQA/docs/docs/getting-started/create-a-project/structuring-projects/index.md

 # Structuring Tugboat Projects

-Most often, if you just have one repository that you want to use Tugboat with, just create a project that correlates directly to that repository.
+Most often, if you just have one repository that you want to use Tugboat with, create a project that correlates directly to that repository.
 If it's a little more complicated than that, read on.

 A Tugboat Project can contain any number of repositories that you want Tugboat to build previews for, and is tied to a subscription model (free or premium).